cweems/plugin-push-notifications/README.md

 The Push Notifications Flex Plugin allows you to create desktop notifications for agents using Twilio Flex.
 Notifications occur when a task is reserved for an agent.

+Works in all browsers that support the Push API: https://caniuse.com/#feat=push-api

 ## Setup